jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Strong consistency models are used in high-risk contexts, where any inconsistencies in data can lead to heavy consequences; in such situations, consistency of data is more valuable than availability, and strong consistency constraints result in more system delays (due to frequent synchronisation).

+##### Weak Consistency Models

+In these, participants do **not neccessarily observe the same order of actions.** This can result in inconsistent states depending on the nature of constaints that observed actions must satisfy.
+These issues can be dealt with via conflict resolution mechanisms.
+Three popular options are:

+- **Sequential Consistency**
+	- Sequential consistency is met if the order in which actions are *executed* via a process are the same as their original order.
+		- As such, the sequential *execution order* of every process is preserved.
+- **Casual Consistency**
+	-